15 Tips For Growing Beautiful Orchids Indoors

 Overwatering can lead to root rot and fungal growth.

 Orchids have somewhat specific watering needs when kept as houseplants.
 The main cause of plant death for indoor plants is overwatering.
-Overwatering causes root rot and encourages the growth of fungus and bacteria around the foundation of the plant.
+Overwatering causes root rot and encourages the growth of fungus and bacteria.

-If their roots are kept damp or soggy, they will weaken and eventually rot.
+If their roots are damp or soggy, they will weaken and eventually rot.
 If you notice your orchid’s leaves turning yellow, there is a good chance you are giving it more water than it needs.
-A good rule of thumb for watering is to water once per week through the dormant months and allowing the potting medium to dry completely between waterings.
+A good rule of thumb for watering is to water once per week through the dormant months, allowing the potting medium to dry completely between waterings.

-During the blooming season, it’s ok to water twice per week, because the blooms will last longer if they have an adequate supply of clean water
+During the blooming season, it’s okay to water twice per week, because the blooms will last longer if they have an adequate supply of clean water.

 Avoid Underwatering